brechtbilliet/brechtbilliet.github.io/_posts/2022-08-10-angular-interview-questions-for-seniors.md

 I would start to laugh about the fact that this bug has bitten me in the butt more than once and explain when and how much it has occurred.
 I would say that the change detection ran twice in development and that both results are compared.
-If the results don't match it means something has changed in between proving that there is something wrong with our "clean" dataflow.
+If the results that are used in the template don't match it means something has changed in between proving that there is something wrong with our "clean" dataflow.

 I could also explain why this isn't run in production and that even the bug is harmless, it does shed some light on problems.